kkaafrank/data-entry-automation/README.md

 # Description
 A code repository to automate data entry into the system13 audit website

-# Goals
+# Background
-The goal of this repository is to completely automate the data entry into the system13 claims audit website
-Currently, this is not possible with the data I have available to me
-Inferences (manual work) need to be made regarding a patients ethnicity and race, and manual cleanup of the initial excel file is needed
+The goal of this repository is to completely automate the data entry into the system13 claims audit website.
+Currently, this is not possible with the data I have available to me.
+Inferences (manual work) need to be made regarding a patients ethnicity and race, and manual cleanup of the initial excel file is needed.
 This inference is done after the execution of the practice_fusion_scrapper.py and before system13_entry.py

 # Setup
 1. Install [Python](https://www.python.org/downloads/) (version 3.10 or greater)